 2. Libraries & support – impressive, but still not so rich as for the native developmentGoogle support for this is impressive and there are many helpful libraries with functionalities ready to be implemented.
 But it is still new and not every functionality which you need can be found in these libraries.
 This means that your developers would need to build them by themselves, which can be very time-consuming.
 Here you can find Flutter Packages – a list of features ready to be added to your app.
 What’s important is that these packages are checked, analyzed, and rated for factors like health, popularity, and maintenance.
 However, we can expect that the support for Flutter will improve at a rapid pace.
 What’s more, the Flutter team is actively involved in supporting Flutter users by frequently solving and answering requested issues.

 3. Continuous Integration supportSince Flutter is still in beta, it is not widely supported by CI platforms like Travis or Jenkins.
 So, to achieve automatic building, testing, and deployment, your development team needs to use and maintain custom scripts like this one.
 However, Bitrise.io is the exception where you can find a ready-to-use build step.

 Is Flutter a good idea for every kind of mobile app?There are a few cases when you should not consider if it is the proper solution:

 - Progressive Web Apps & Instant Apps

 - They need to be small and Flutter apps – even optimized – are bigger than native ones.
-The overhead varies from just a few to 20 megabytes, depending on whether it is a release or development build.
+The overhead varies from just a few to 20 megabytes, depending on whether it is a release or a development build.

 - Apps demanding rare, little-known native libraries

-- If, in your app development, you expect to use any specific and rare native libraries and they are not already in Flutter’s repository, it can still be possible but it will be complicated.
+- If in your app development, you expect to use any specific and rare native libraries and they are not already in Flutter’s repository, it can still be possible but it will be complicated.
 Developers would have to implement the custom platform channels by themselves – separately for both Android and iOS.
 This is what can take time